WHAT TO EXPECT

 ping <cloudSwXtch-instance-IP or instance-name>

 If the ping fails to find the cloudSwXtch instance by name, try pinging the IP address of the cloudSwXtch instance.
-If the IP works, they use the IP address in place of the name in all future commands.
-This can happen if the default DNS settings are changed for the Virtual Network.
+If the IP works, then use the IP address in place of the name in all future commands.
+This can happen if the default DNS settings are not configured for the Virtual Network.

-Confirm that the selected control NIC is the one you would like to us.
+Confirm that the selected control NIC is the one you would like to use.
+Select Y to use the currently displayed, or N to change to your desired NIC.

-Installation is now complete.
-You can continue onto Verify swXtchBridge Installation in swXtch-top.
+The installation should be complete.
+You can continue onto Verify swXtchBridge Installation in swx-top.

 Viewing swXtchBridge Container Logs

-To view swXtchBridge Container logs, users will need to get the swXtchBridge container ID and run the docker logs command.
-For a complete list, see Helpful Docker Service Commands.
+To view swXtchBridge Container logs, users will need to run the docker logs command.
+For a complete list of Docker commands, see Helpful Docker Service Commands.

 Upgrading your swXtchBridge via Docker